 Input lag is exceptionally low.
 It's slightly higher when playing at 60Hz or when variable refresh rate is enabled, though it shouldn't be noticeable for most people.

 The size and resolution of the G27C4 are decent.
 The 27 inch screen is great for gaming and productivity, but the 1080p resolution is a bit low for this size, which impacts text clarity.
 However, the lower resolution helps to achieve higher frame rates when gaming.
-If you prefer a monitor with 1440p, check out the Nixeus EDG 34.
+The MSI Optix G27CQ4 is a similar monitor with a 1440p resolution, if that's what you're looking for.

 The Optix G27C4 has two extra features: